-For that, you need IT Security Services and something called cyber liability insurance.
+What’s Cybersecurity Insurance, and Does My Business Need It?IT Security Services and something called cyber liability insurance.
 This primer will help you get acquainted and protect your sensitive data, as well as your bank account.

+Cybersecurity Insurance, DefinedThis insurance product specifically covers cyber incidents, insulating businesses from the financial losses and costs associated with them.
+Most cover an array of common cybercrimes including, data breaches, electronic record theft, ransomware attacks, denial of service events, and other forms of hacking.
 It’s important to note that, “Cybersecurity policies can change from one month to the next, given the dynamic and fluctuating nature of the associated cyber-risks.
 Unlike well-established insurance plans, underwriters of cybersecurity insurance policies have limited data to formulate risk models to determine insurance policy coverages, rates, and premiums,” explains Tech Target.

+How Do You Know If You Need Cybersecurity Insurance?While no business is immune to cyberattacks, some are more likely targets than others.
 Look into cyber insurance if you fall into one of these three categories:

-Anything stored online or on a computer can be hacked.
+1. You rely on electronic data to run your businesses.Anything stored online or on a computer can be hacked.
 Period.
 Even if you make every possible effort to secure your data, the risk of a breach is never zero.
 If you think about all the types of information most businesses work with – social security numbers, credit card info, company financial data – it’s easy to see why they’d be of value to a threat actor.
 Cyber policies can help cover ransomware payments and legal fees should your data get stolen.

-The bigger your customer base, the more money a hacker can potentially make from selling those records.
+2. You have a sizable customer reach.The bigger your customer base, the more money a hacker can potentially make from selling those records.
 It’s also a PR and regulatory nightmare to alert anyone you’ve ever done business with about a data breach you’ve incurred.
 With the right cyber insurance, you can insulate your business from some associated cleanup costs and regulatory fines put in place to protect consumers.

 Profits alone can be like a beacon for nefarious cyber actors.